idekerlab/heat-diffusion/README.md

 | input_attribute_name  | "diffusion_input"  | The key diffusion will use to search for heats in the node attributes with |
 | output_attribute_name | "diffusion_output" | Will be the prefix of the _rank and _heat attriubtes created by diffusion  |

+# BD: What is the range of values "time" can take?
+Can you use a paragraph to explain what a CX network is, how to build one, and what to do with one when it's returned?
+Best to do this before "Query String Parameters" so reader has context.
+Good to distinguish between body and parameters, and identify as both being necessary for the call.

 ### Request Body `<application/json>`
 The body of the request must be a CX container containing the nodes, edges, and nodeAttributes aspects.
 There must exist at least one nodeAttribute with a key name that matches the `input_attribute_name` parameter and holds a double, which will be intereprested as the heat of that node.
 All nodes that do not have this nodeAttribute set will be treated as having zero heat.

 ### Response Body `<application/json>`
 THe reponse body will contain a CX container containing the nodes, edges, and nodeAttributes aspects.
 Each node will have two associated attributes, `output_attribute_name`\_rank and `output_attribute_name`\_heat where `output_attribute_name` can be set via the query string parameters.
 The \_heat attribute will contain the heat of the node after diffusion, the \_rank will have the rank of the node relative to the heats of all other nodes in the network, starting with 0 as the hottest node.

+# BD: Please add a Team Members section, with e-mails for the team members.
+Need to give credit and also provide a human-human linkage.

 Contributors
 ------------